Simply enter in your phone number to be instantly connected to someone in our office who can answer your questions.

 Contact Luftman, Heck & Associates today at to find out how we can help you.

 The criminal penalties for sex offenses are unique in that sex offenders are required to regularly register and report changes to a wide range of personal information from their residential address and employment to email addresses and phone numbers.
-Registered sex offenders are then listed in a publically available database, and in some instances, neighbors are notified when a sex offender moves into the area.
+Registered sex offenders are then listed in a publicly available database, and in some instances, neighbors are notified when a sex offender moves into the area.

 Sex offender registration can be incredibly damaging both personally and professionally and it is easy to see why some sex offenders might attempt to avoid registration.
 However, the penalties for failing to comply with sex offender registration rules in Ohio can be just as severe as the original sex offense.